dorothyjung/MatrixDecryption/README.md

 leave innermost loop(i) as is

-2. Optimize loop ordering (see lab 5)
+2. Optimize loop ordering (see lab 5): DONE
 -j
 -k
 -i